yewno/public-API-docs/README.md

 The Yewno Semantic API enables users to retrieve comprehensive information on topics, subtopics and concepts from any English language item in the relevant portfolio that they have access to.
 This information has a variety of uses and can be displayed both internally and externally to end users.
 Overall, the Yewno Sematic API is composed of six related APIs: Concept Search, Concept Metadata, Document Search, Document Metadata, Document Snippets and Topics outlined below.

+The base url for all endpoints is `https://apis.yewno.com/public`.
+All requests must be made over HTTPS as HTTP is not supported.

 ## Assumptions
 - Only support `json` content bodies.
 - Every API request must contain a JWT token.